alindeman/upgradingtorails4/text/03_upgrading.markdown

 possible.
 After you have stabilized your application on Ruby 1.9.3 and Rails 4, consider upgrading to Ruby 2.0.0.

+Of course, if you are already using Ruby 2.0.0, you're golden.

 You can upgrade Ruby with a single command using [`rvm`](https://rvm.io/):

 @@@ text